home-assistant/home-assistant.io/source/_includes/common-tasks/backups.md

 ## Backups

 Backup of your Home Assistant and add-on data and configuration.
 They are stored in a compressed archive file (.tar).
-Backups are made from the Supervisor Backups panel.
+Backups are made from {% my supervisor_backups title="Settings > System > Backups" %}.
 There is also a service available that allows you to trigger the creation of a backup from an automation.
 Backups are stored in the `/backup` directory.

 A full backup includes the following directories: